 While participation in initial consultation was low, it is clear that the majority of support for character retention was from residents within the nominated areas.
-A further nomination was received on 5 February 2020 to consider the portion of Matlock Street between Britannia Road and Anzac Road as a Character Retention Area.

 The City then undertook character assessments of the nominated streets to ratify the findings of the community forum, with results detailed below.